-Delegating Tips, Even If No One Works For You
+Delegating Tips, Even If No One Works for You

 My Dad used to say, “Decide.
 Delegate.
-And disappear.”
+And Disappear.”

 Delegation is an important component of most leadership roles.
 But you must understand that delegating the job doesn’t mean delegating the responsibility.
 You are still responsible, even if you are getting someone else to do some of the work.

-Whether you have difficulty letting go of responsibilities or simply don’t know who to delegate to, delegation is a critical component for your success.
+Whether you have difficulty letting go of responsibilities or don’t know who to delegate to, delegation is a critical component for your success.

 It’s easy to assume that only you can deliver the right outcomes.